alexwlchan/alexwlchan.net/src/_posts/2018/2018-04-18-anti-social-media.md

 {%
-  slide
-  :deck => "anti_social_media",
-  :slide => 82,
+  slide_image2
+  filename="slide82.png"
-  :alt => "A screenshot of a messaging app with a picture of a yellow flower and a message “Thinking of you!”."
+  alt="A screenshot of a messaging app with a picture of a yellow flower and a message “Thinking of you!”." caption="Image: a yellow rose, by [Anthony](https://www.pexels.com/photo/beautiful-bloom-blooming-blossom-133472/) on Pexels.
+Used under CC0."
 %}
-  Image: a yellow rose, by [Anthony](https://www.pexels.com/photo/beautiful-bloom-blooming-blossom-133472/) on Pexels.
-  Used under CC0.
-{% endslide %}

 Here's an example where it's impossible to infer context: somebody's sent me a text saying *"Thinking of you!"*.